Topology-Aware Block Coordinate Descent for Qubit Frequency Allocation of Superconducting Quantum Processors: Introduction

 However, as the number of qubits in a quantum processor increases, the calibration of system parameters becomes a challenging task\cite{Fedorov2019,Kliesch2021}.
 The entanglement in quantum systems and the potential crosstalk between control parameters result in an exponential growth in the search space for optimization, leading to the difficult in identifying optimal or local optimal within a reasonable time frame.
 Furthermore, the complexity of quantum circuits used for calibration grows exponentially with the number of qubits, further complicating the optimization process.
 Therefore, efficient multi-parameter optimization algorithms are essential to ensure the calibration of large-scale quantum systems within practical constraints.

-Among the various parameters requiring calibration\cite{Google2019,Gu2023,Magesan2012,Boixo2018,Erhard2019,Helsen2019,Proctor2019,Eisert2020,Salonik2021,Helsen2022,Proctor2022,Proctor2025,Knill2008}, frequencies of qubit play a significant role in determining the fidelity of superconducting quantum circuits \cite{Bal2024, Wang2022, Place2021, Burnett2019}.
+The calibration and benchmarking of quantum processors rely on a broad set of characterization tools, including randomized benchmarking and its variants \cite{Knill2008,Magesan2012,Helsen2019,Proctor2019,Helsen2022}, cross-entropy and cycle-based benchmarking methods \cite{Boixo2018,Erhard2019,Gu2023}, and more general discussions of certification and capability assessment \cite{Eisert2020,Salonik2021,Proctor2022,Proctor2025}.
+Within this broader calibration workflow, qubit frequencies play a significant role in determining the fidelity of superconducting quantum circuits \cite{Bal2024,Wang2022,Place2021,Burnett2019}.
 Frequency control impacts not only individual qubit performance but also the mitigation of crosstalk between qubits, which is critical for achieving high-fidelity quantum gates \cite{Rol2020, Krantz2019,Koch2007}.
 Previous studies have attempted to address frequency allocation problems using artificial intelligence techniques \cite{Liu2025} or optimization methods, such as the Snake optimizer \cite{Google2024, Klimov2020}.
-The Snake optimizer, while presented as a graph-traversal-based calibration strategy, is fundamentally an instance of the Block Coordinate Descent (BCD) algorithm applied to quantum processor calibration.
-In this work, we make this connection explicit by establishing the mathematical equivalence between Snake and BCD, providing a rigorous theoretical framework that enables the application of classical optimization theory to quantum processor calibration.
+These approaches address different layers of the problem.
+Machine-learning-based parameter-design methods aim to predict or learn favorable parameter configurations from data, whereas the present work focuses on the optimization architecture itself: how to decompose a crosstalk-coupled objective into tractable block-local subproblems and how to choose a low-cost traversal order for those subproblems.
+The two directions are therefore complementary rather than direct algorithmic substitutes.
+The Snake optimizer, while presented as a graph-traversal-based calibration strategy, is fundamentally an instance of the Block Coordinate Descent (BCD) algorithm applied to qubit frequency allocation in superconducting quantum processors.
+In this work, we make this connection explicit by establishing the mathematical equivalence between Snake and BCD, providing a rigorous theoretical framework enabling the application of classical optimization theory to this problem.
 This formalization reveals that the block traversal order---treated as a heuristic choice in the original Snake proposal---is a key degree of freedom that can be systematically optimized.
-Other multi-parameter optimization algorithms have also been explored \cite{Arjevani2023,Ghadimi2013,Nesterov2018,Khaled2020,Sankaraman2019,Schmidt2013,Agarwal2012,Razaviyayn2013,Blake2016}, but these methods often suffer from long optimization times or difficulties in convergence when applied to complex quantum systems, highlighting the need for more efficient and scalable strategies.
+A broad optimization literature is also relevant to this problem, including zeroth-order and stochastic nonconvex optimization \cite{Ghadimi2013,Arjevani2023,Khaled2020}, complexity analyses for oracle-based optimization \cite{Agarwal2012}, and inexact or block-structured minimization methods \cite{Razaviyayn2013,Blake2016}.
+However, directly applying these generic methods to large superconducting devices can still be challenging because the local objective evaluations themselves are expensive and constrained by hardware structure, highlighting the need for more topology-aware and scalable strategies.